 The homestead is a quiet retreat (NOT a party spot).
 Loud voices, radios, and significant drinking are not allowed.
 We encourage you to come if you want a peaceful time in forest and field, with respect for our home, our neighbors, and other guests.
 9 PM to 9 AM is silent time here.

-The homestead is a mile in two directions from the Pacific Ocean beach, and we have a gorgeous three-mile loop walk that takes you on over a mile of wild beach with island views.
-We are 3/4 mile from the Guemes Island Resort, which is next door to a county park with launching opportunity for your kayaks and other small boats.
+The homestead is a mile in two directions from the Pacific Ocean beach, and is 3/4 mile from the Guemes Island Resort, which is next door to a county park with launching opportunity for your kayaks and other small boats.
 It and other nearby points on the island are great jumping-off points for visiting nearby and wilder islands.

 The Guemes Mountain Trail is part of 600+ acres of preserved land on the east side of the island and affords wonderful views of the islands after a short (1.2 mile) hike up the 668-foot "mountain".
 The trail head is about 4 miles from the homestead.